alevanni/american-british-translator/README.md

 All logic goes into /components/translator.js
 Complete the /api/translate route in /routes/api.js
+Create all of the unit/functional tests in tests/1_unit-tests.js and tests/2_functional-tests.js A very basic template for the manual test cases is in the file /tests/myTestCaseTemplate.ods.
+Postman functional tests are in the file /tests directory.
-Create all of the unit/functional tests in tests/1_unit-tests.js and tests/2_functional-tests.js See the JavaScript files in /components for the different spelling and terms your application should translate To run the tests on Repl.it, set NODE_ENV to test without quotes in the .env file To run the tests in the console, use the command npm run test.
+See the JavaScript files in /components for the different spelling and terms your application should translate To run the tests on Repl.it, set NODE_ENV to test without quotes in the .env file To run the tests in the console, use the command npm run test.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"